-FLUE Policy 1.7 -The Residential 4 Future land use designation affords an additional step down in density from the more highly urbanized areas.
-The Residential 4 land use designation permits residential development with a maximum density of up to four (4) dwelling units per acre, except as otherwise may be provided for within the Future Land Use Element.
+FLUE Policy 1.7 - The RES 15 future land use designation affords a higher density from the surrounding FLU designation.
+This land use designation permits a maximum density of up to fifteen (15) units per acre, except as otherwise may be provided for within the Future Land Use Element.
+The applicants request can be considered consistent with the existing Future Land Use.